 The Bottom Line

-Cortisone injections are a reasonable and often effective option for Morton’s neuroma — but they work best as part of a comprehensive approach that includes wider shoes, metatarsal pads, and orthotics.
+Cortisone injections are a reasonable and often effective option for Morton’s neuroma — but they work best as part of a thorough approach that includes wider shoes, metatarsal pads, and orthotics.
 Small neuromas caught early respond best.
 If two injections provide only temporary relief, alcohol sclerosing injections offer a middle ground before considering surgery.
 And if you do need surgery, modern neurectomy is a reliable procedure with excellent outcomes.
 The most important factor in treatment success isn’t which injection you choose — it’s making the shoe and orthotic changes that prevent the nerve from being compressed in the first place.

 Morton’s Neuroma Not Improving?